 But what do we mean by household clutter?
 To put it as simply as possible, household clutter is anything that is not sitting where it belongs.
 Clothes on the chairs, laundry on the stairs, stacks of books and papers on the table, unclean bowls right next to them, hair clips in your underwear drawer, and so on.
 These things make it much harder to detect bed bugs and much easier for the insects to travel around undetected.

 But more important, when you are starting to exterminate the little pests with your method of choice, you don’t want them to find salvation on the sweater on your floor while you are treating the bed, right?
-Even the best bed bug treatment can fail miserably if you have too much clutter left lying around, just like even the most mild bed bug presence to grow into the largest infestations when there is plenty household clutter all over the place.
+Even the best bed bug treatment can fail miserably if you have too much clutter left lying around, just like even the mildest bed bug presence to grow into the largest infestations when there is plenty household clutter all over the place.

 To make sure your removal and prevention methods are running smoothly, you’ll need to get the household clutter in check.
 Make it a habit to toss the trash regularly, as well as place thing where they belong.
 If something doesn’t seem to have a permanent spot in your home, consider whether it deserves one at all?
 Designate 10 minutes twice per day every day, for dealing with household clutter.
 In the morning before work, and in the evening before dinner, for example.
 Keeping your household clutter in check is a vital step for bed bug prevention, as well as for the prevention a lot of other potential problems.